iamprogrammerlk/template_chrome_theme/readme.md

 <a name="readme-top"></a>

-# Template for Creating Chrome Browser Theme
+# Template for Creating Chromium-based Web Browser Theme

 > [!TIP]
 >